Debt Collection Agencies

 Do I have to let a debt collector into my home?

-Furthermore, despite what a debt collector says, you don't have to let them into your home and, if you ask them to leave, they must respect your decision and vacate the premises immediately.
-They must also present their ID upon arrival and can't, under any circumstances, remove items from your home to repay the debt.
+Furthermore, despite what a debt collector says, you don't have to let them into your home and you can ask them to leave at any point.

 Debt advice you would recommend to a friend